NextGen Healthcare

 NextGen Healthcare, Inc. is an American software and services company headquartered in Atlanta, Georgia.
-The company develops and sells electronic health record (EHR) software and practice management systems to the healthcare industry.
-NextGen Healthcare also provides population health, financial management, and clinical solutions for medical and dental practices.
+The company develops and sells electronic health record (EHR) software and practice management systems to the healthcare industry, as part of a range of software, services and analytics solutions for medical and dental practices.
 On September 7, 2018, Quality Systems, Inc. changed its name to NextGen Healthcare, Inc. and on September 10, their stock ticker symbol changed to NASDAQ: NXGN.

+In 2023, private equity firm Thoma Bravo acquired NextGen Healthcare for $1.8 billion.